Marker Interface in Java

 Explanation:

-1. Annotations: Annotations in Java act as a tag that represents the metadata attached with class(s), interface(s), or method(s) to indicate some additional information that can be used by JVM to grant some special operations to the respective class.
+1. Annotations: Annotations in Java act as tags that represent the metadata attached to class(s), interface(s), or method(s) to indicate additional information that can be used by JVM to grant special operations to the respective class.

 Example: